 The Board meets at least quarterly, with additional Board and Committee meetings being held on an ad hoc basis to consider particular issues as they arise.
 Key representatives of the Investment Managers attend each meeting and between these meetings there is regular contact with the Investment Managers.
-Board meetings are sometimes held in countries where the Company holds investments and the Board will meet with investee companies and local experts.
+Two board meetings a year are usually held in countries where the Company holds investments and, as part of its monitoring and risk management responsibilities, the Board will meet with investee companies and local experts.